solid/data-interoperability-panel/data-validation/use-cases.md

 - BarEHR maintains a care plan resource at https://alice.example/phr/care-plan.ttl that maps to a number of other resources such as prescribed diagnostics, prescriptions for medication, and other required activities.
 - This care plan resource has a validator set that ensures it conforms to https://shapes.example/care-plan.shex.
 - A new version of BarEHR allows it to canonicalize and sign the care plan data, then store the results in the same resource, conforming to the https://shapes.example/data-signature.shex shape.
-- BarEHR must add https://shapes.example/data-signature.shex to the allowed validators for https://alice.example/phr/care-plan.ttl, such that both must be present (the care plan is always signed) to pass validation.
+- BarEHR adds https://shapes.example/data-signature.shex to the allowed validators for https://alice.example/phr/care-plan.ttl, such that both must be present (the care plan is always signed) to pass validation.

 #### Adding additional shape validations to a container